fioprotocol/fips/fip-3.md

 #### Fetching send actions
 * This is a new construct which returns all send actions, e.g. request rejections or recorded OBT content.
 Since the details are now encrypted, it's not possible to get the status together with Funds Requests.
-* Payee's wallet will compute look-up index by hashing Payer's FIO Public Key using Hash Function A and Secret + Payer's FIO Public Key as initialization vector use it to fetch:
+* Payee's wallet will compute look-up index by hashing Payer's FIO Public Key using [Hash Function A](https://github.com/fioprotocol/fiojs/blob/3b3604bb148043dfb7e7c2982f4146a59d43afbe/src/tests/encryption-fio.test.ts#L65) and Secret + Payer's FIO Public Key as initialization vector use it to fetch:
   * Reject messages
-  * Record send messages
+  * Record OBT messages
 * The Payee's wallet is responsible for putting together all requests from get_sent_fio_requests with their associated statuses

 ### FIO Request and FIO Data actions